Shower Won’t Stop Running: Causes and Fixes

 To replace the faulty valve or cartridge, follow these steps:

-1. First, turn off the water at the mains leading to the whole bathroom.
+1. First, turn off the water at the mains to the bathroom.
 You can confirm if it worked by turning on any tap or faucet in the bathroom.

 2. Cover the shower drain to prevent the loss of any screws and other small parts while you’re working.